bmx-ng/bmx-site/docs/api/brl/brl.vector/svec2i.md

 sidebar_label: SVec2I
 ---

-A 2-element structure that can be used to represent positions and directions in 2D-space.
+An [Int](../../../brl/brl.blitz/#int) backed 2-element structure that can be used to represent positions and directions in 2D-space.

 ## Constructors